ultralightweight/x.sh/README.rst

     some_other_func

-Running the test will generate the following log records.
+Running the test will generate the following output:

 .. code-block:: bash